-My favourite route takes in both the Buckden lead mine and the Polish War Memorial (both worth visiting) but does involve a fairly arduous and mainly trackless descent of nearly 550 foot.
+The best route takes in both the Buckden lead mine and the Polish War Memorial (both worth visiting) but does involve a fairly arduous and mainly trackless descent of nearly 550 foot.
 Hey ho, isn’t the pain always worth the pleasure later on?
 The Polish War Memorial sits on the summit ridge, less than a mile from the rather uninspiring official top, and is a melancholy place in memory of a Polish aircraft which came down in a snowstorm in November 1942.
-There was one survivor; just picture his walk to survival on that bleak night, a foreign national setting out from his dead mates, completely unsure where to go.
-I believe that he still lives to this day.
+There was one survivor.
+Just picture his walk to survival on that bleak night, a foreign national setting out from his dead mates, completely unsure where to go.
+I believe he only died recently.

 Buckden Pike is one of the Dales 30 mountains